-Drawing on 25 years of research, The Holocaust: A New History offers a new major treatment of the Holocaust that traces events in their entirety from their origins to their horrifying conclusions.
-Gary Wilson praises Laurence Rees for this eminently readable account, which offers definitive insight into this appalling history.
+Drawing on 25 years of research, The Holocaust: A New History offers a new major treatment of the Holocaust that traces the atrocities in their entirety from their origins to their horrifying conclusions.
+Gary Wilson praises Laurence Rees for this superb, well-researched account, which offers definitive insight into this appalling history.

 The Holocaust: A New History.
 Laurence Rees.
 Viking.
 2017.

 It is over 30 years since Martin Gilbert’s epic history of the Holocaust was published, and as any literature survey will demonstrate, this new text from Laurence Rees represents the first major treatment of the history of the Holocaust in its entirety – tracing it from its origins to its conclusion – since then.
 Gilbert’s work is a classic, and no subsequent text is likely to decrease its relevance, but Rees has nonetheless constructed a superb account of arguably the most depraved and appalling event of modern times, deserving a place alongside it as one of the definitive books of the Holocaust.
 This is not surprising.
 Rees has researched the events of the Holocaust for many years and is the writer-producer of numerous television documentary series, including the BBC’s Nazis: A Warning from History and Auschwitz, The Nazis and The Final Solution.